-According to a 1999 study, patients with heart disease are at an increased risk of developing ED.
-The researchers speculated that the ED could be a product of atherosclerosis of the penile arteries, a reduced cardiac output, or that it could be a side effect of heart disease drugs.
-The study identified beta-blockers, thiazide diuretics and occasionally lipid-lowering drugs as those with the biggest effect on sexual performance.
+According to a 1999 study, patients with heart disease are at an increased risk of developing erectile dysfunction (ED).
+The researchers speculated that ED could be a product of atherosclerosis of the penile arteries, a reduced cardiac output, or that it could be a side effect of heart disease drugs.
+The study identified beta-blockers, thiazide diuretics, and occasionally lipid-lowering drugs as those with the biggest effect on sexual performance.

 Some patients may express concern about whether sexual intercourse is safe from a cardiovascular point of view, even after ED has been treated.
 According to a 2004 study, erectile function can be restored in the vast majority of patients with minimal adverse effects, meaning sexual intercourse can be enjoyed without increased risk.
-Only if the patient has been properly assessed by a doctor prior to engaging in sexual behavior.
+Patients should be assessed by a doctor prior to engaging in sexual behavior.

-Good news: ED medications are safe and effective even if a person is suffering from cardiovascular disease, according to a 2009 Mayo Clinic study.
+Good news: ED medications are safe and effective even if a person has cardiovascular disease, according to a 2009 Mayo Clinic study.
 Phosphodiesterase type 5 inhibitors are the most common medications to treat ED.
 They are generally considered safe for use.
 Of course, consult your doctor before taking any of these medications.

 A 2013 study found ED is linked to heart disease and early death in men, both with and without a history of cardiovascular disease.
 Men with severe ED and without known heart disease had a 35 percent greater risk of hospitalization for cardiovascular problems and 93 percent higher chance of mortality than men without erectile problems.

 Simple lifestyle changes like losing weight, exercising more, or stopping smoking can help.
 It’s also important to manage your stress and to get enough sleep.